-- In 2014, the description of certain line items presented in the Statements of Condition and the Statements of Income and Comprehensive Income have been revised to better reflect the nature of these items.
-Amounts related to these line items were not changed from the prior year, only the nomenclature for the line item was revised, as further noted below: - The line item "System Open Market Account: Other investments" has been revised in the Statements of Condition to "System Open Market Account: Other assets." - The line item "System Open Market Account: Foreign currency denominated assets, net" has been revised in the Statements of Income and Comprehensive Income to "System Open Market Account: Foreign currency denominated investments, net."
+In 2014, the description of a line item presented in the Statements of Income and Comprehensive Income has been revised to better reflect the nature of the item.
+The amount related to the line item was not changed from the prior year, only the nomenclature for the line item was revised.
+The line item "System Open Market Account: Foreign currency denominated assets, net" has been revised in the Statements of Income and Comprehensive Income to "System Open Market Account: Foreign currency denominated investments, net."